Chlorosoman

 Chlorosoman is a chlorine analog of soman.
-It is a highly toxic organophosphorus compound and used as the precursor substance for soman nerve agent.
+It is a highly toxic organophosphorus compound and is used as the precursor substance for soman nerve agent.
 Its physical properties are estimated.
-Soman is insoluble in water, with a boiling point of 223 degrees Celsius and a melting point of -27 degrees Celsius.
-Chlorosoman is at least 2.5x less toxic than its analogue.
+Soman is insoluble in water, with a boiling point of 223 °C and a melting point of -27 °C. Chlorosoman is at least 2.5 times less toxic than soman.

-The ClG series of compounds is used more as a precursor to highly toxic compounds.
+The chlorosoman (ClG) series of compounds is used more as a precursor to highly toxic compounds.
 For example, soman is a precursor to EA-2613 and EA-3209.

 Synthesis

-ClGD follows the same synthetic route as soman, with fluoridation being omitted.
+ClG follows the same synthetic route as soman, with fluoridation being omitted.
 Chlorosoman is prepared by the Finkelstein reaction between a solution of sodium chloride in DMF and soman.
 A fluoride substitution is hypothetically made by the metathetic reaction between soman, anhydrous aluminum chloride, and sodium chloride in a suitable solvent, precipitating sodium hexafluoroaluminate.